MS RFC 7.2: MapServer Git Push Management¶

 Use meaningful descriptions for Git commit log entries.
 Commit messages should follow git commit conventions, i.e. a short one-line summary, followed eventually by a blank line and a paragraph giving more detail.

 Add a GitHub issue reference like “(#1232)” as part of the commit message when possible.

-Include an entry in HISTORY.txt for any new feature or backwards incompatible quirk implemented in the master branch.
+Include an entry in HISTORY.txt for any new feature or backwards incompatible quirk implemented in the main branch.
 Make sure it is placed under the correct version heading and include issue numbers accordingly.
 Commits to stable branches should not include an update to HISTORY.txt, but instead contain a sufficiently descriptive commit message.